sabyapradhan/resources-1/service_credentials.md

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
 {:note: .note}
+{:tip: .tip}

 # Adding and viewing credentials
 {: #service_credentials}

-You can generate a new set of credentials for cases where you want to manually connect an external consumer to an {{site.data.keyword.Bluemix}} service.
+You can generate a new set of credentials for cases where you want to manually connect an app or external consumer to an {{site.data.keyword.Bluemix}} service.
 For example, if you're trying to bind an AWS app to a Watson service, you need to generate a new credential that can be used to bind them together.
+After your credential is created, you can [manually add](/docs/apps/tutorials?topic=creating-apps-credentials_overview) it to your {{site.data.keyword.Bluemix_notm}} app or other [external consumer](/docs/resources?topic=resources-externalapp) to connect your service.

+To manually add credentials to your apps, refer to the documentation for the type of app or compute option that you are using.
+{: tip}

 ## Adding a credential when binding an IAM-enabled service
 {: #IAM}